top of page

 There are only 350 permits allotted per day to visit Havasupai, and they are HIGHLY coveted.
 Three-night campground permits are obtained via a lottery system that usually takes place on February 1 via the Havasupai website.
 Day hiking is not permitted.
 If you only want to stay for one night or two nights, that's fine, but purchasing a three-night permit is still required.
 In 2019, prices were $100 per person per weekday night, and $125 per person per weekend night (Friday through Sunday).
 The prices include permits, fees, access to the campground and taxes.

-Be prepared to hike through water on the journey out to Beaver Falls.
+The journey out to Beaver Falls.

 THE LOTTERY

-Be warned, the Havasupai site does not handle traffic well, and can be frustrating the morning of the lottery.
+The Havasupai site does not handle traffic well.
 I know several people who have made it through 85% of the reservation process, only to have the site crash and most calendar dates disappear.
-Unfortunately, there's no other way, so just be patient and keep trying.
-This year we were on the website for a solid three hours before we finally got through, and even by then most dates were gone.
+Unfortunately, there’s no other way, so just be patient and keep trying.
+For context, I was on the website for a solid three hours before securing two permits, and even by then most dates were gone.

 If your schedule is flexible and you are traveling solo or with just one other person, check the Havasupai website for cancellations.
 I saw several dates pop up on the website this summer, just make a point to check regularly.